andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-b/6-2-7/readme.md

 This is the data form where the user can input the necessary information.

-As specified in the 'Design' section, we can choose what attributes we actually want to choose:
+As specified in the 'Design' section, we can choose what attributes we actually want to edit:

 ![](images/demonstration/data_form.png)